-SuniTAFE’s 55-hectare SMART Farm has cutting-edge technologies to achieve efficiencies in soil, irrigation, and fertilization management.
-Virtual Reality training simulations blended with computer-generated imagery (CGI) have been trialled to induct operators on expensive harvesting machinery to increase production and safety.
+SuniTAFE’s 55-hectare SMART Farm employs cutting-edge technologies to achieve efficiencies in soil, irrigation, and fertilization management.
+Virtual Reality training simulations blended with CGI have been trialled to induct operators on expensive harvesting machinery to increase production and safety.
 While brilliant innovations in new dwarf crop varieties have also successfully increased greater yields.

 SuniTAFE has many established partnerships - with multi-national food producers, industry peak bodies, local producers, sector experts, and associated universities - giving SMART Farm access to a wealth of expertise and knowledge.
 This includes relationships with the Mallee Regional Innovation Centre (MRIC), La Trobe University’s Agri-bio facility at Bundoora, RMIT University’s Centre for Digital Excellence, and University of New England’s Smart Innovation Centre in Armidale.